 After NLP therapy, he now remembers the scene as though he was watching it on video not like he was in it at all.
 The gun seems smaller than it really was.
 The lighting is dimmer and the colors now seem faded or subdued.
 These changes reflect a lessening of intensity that is a part of the process of desensitizing a traumatic experience.
 Bill is beginning to view his traumatic memory in a similar way to his non-traumatic memories.
 His healing is progressing nicely.

-In further NLP therapy sessions we continued to work with the Phobia, Trauma and PTSD treatment process.
+In further NLP therapy sessions, we continued to work with the Phobia, Trauma, and PTSD treatment process.
 We focused on other elements of concern, which included transporting the store’s money to the bank and feeling uncomfortable when he would see a yellow Cadillac resembling the get-away car.
-Each of these aspects of his trauma were treated in the same way with good results.
-After several sessions Bill no longer was experiencing nightmares, flashbacks or intense intrusive thoughts about being robbed or shot.
+Each of these aspects of his trauma was treated in the same way with good results.
+After several sessions, Bill no longer was experiencing nightmares, flashbacks or intense intrusive thoughts about being robbed or shot.

-Steve B. Reed, LPC, LMSW, LMFT is a psychotherapist in private practice in the Dallas area.
-He has been working with NLP for over 25 years.
+Steve B. Reed, LPC, LMSW, LMFT is a psychotherapist and anxiety disorder specialist in private practice in the Dallas area.
+He has been working with NLP for over 35 years.
 He is also the developer of the REMAP process, the leading-edge treatment utilizing acupressure to rapidly ease emotional distress.
 For details, see Quick REMAP and the REMAP process.

 To schedule an appointment with Steve – call 972-997-9955 today.

-Help with Fear of Flying, Fear of Driving, Fear of Public Speaking, Fear of Insects, Fear of Small Animals, Fear of Elevators, Fear of Water, Fear of Heights, Fear of Bridges, Fear of Public Places, Fear of Medical Procedures, Test Anxiety, Claustrophobia, Panic Attacks, Anxiety Attacks, Generalized Anxiety Disorder and Social Phobia (Social Anxiety).
+Steve provides help with the Fear of Flying, Fear of Driving, Fear of Public Speaking, Fear of Insects, Fear of Small Animals, Fear of Elevators, Fear of Water, Fear of Heights, Fear of Bridges, Fear of Public Places, Fear of Medical Procedures, Test Anxiety, Claustrophobia, Panic Attacks, Anxiety Attacks, Generalized Anxiety Disorder and Social Phobia (Social Anxiety).